fhildeb/lukso-node-guide/docs/guides/monitoring/node-exporter.md

 ## 1. Create System User

-Running services as a system user with minimal privileges is a typical best practice, as the service is not allowed to write outside of the specific service files.
-It limits the potential damage if the software is somehow compromised.
-The node exporter user won't be able to write to directories on the system or execute other commands.
+Running services as a system user with minimal privileges is a best practice, limiting damage if compromised.
+The JSON Exporter user will only be able to read and execute service-specific files.
 Use the system's user creation tool to add a new one.

 ```sh
 sudo adduser --system node-exporter-worker --group --no-create-home